wp-plugins/quiz-master-next/readme.txt

 * Added results page

 == Upgrade Notice ==

+= 2.5.1 =
+Upgrade for many new features including unlimited answers, random answers, new question type, and more!

 = 2.4.1 =
 Upgrade to be able to send different emails based on user's score.
 Also, minor bug fixes included.